redhat-nfvpe/clearwater-rpm/scripts/deploy/README.md

 Deploy Clearwater on OpenStack Using Ansible
 ============================================

+The playbook could be easily adapted to support other clouds and also bare metal deployments.

 First, install Ansible and the requirements for the modules we will use.
 The least intrusive way is to use a Python virtualenv.
 You will also need SELinux extensions for Python.
 On Fedora: